onap/archive-ccsdk-sli-core/sliapi/springboot/README.md

 This directory contains a demo springboot implementation of the SLI-API healthcheck method.

-To start this server, run:
+To start this server with out AAF authentication, run: mvn -DserviceLogicDirectory=src/main/resources spring-boot:run

-mvn -DserviceLogicDirectory=src/main/resources spring-boot:run
+To start this server with AAF authentication, run: mvn spring-boot:run -Dspring-boot.run.jvmArguments="-Dcadi_prop_files=/opt/onap/sdnc/data/properties/org.onap.sdnc.props -DserviceLogicDirectory=src/main/resources"

 This will start a servlet on port 8080.
 To test to that servlet, post a blank message to that port: